Malbork Castle

 Malbork, Poland

-Malbork Castle (Poland) - gothic castle of the Teutonic Order, the largest castle in the world
+Malbork Castle (Poland) – the largest castle in the world – a jewel of Teutonic architecture that has withstood the test of time.

 Where is located Malbork Castle?